lggrant/lggrant.github.io/README.md

 **Software and Technical Skills:** Excel, Python, R, SQL, Tableau
 **Practical Skills:**  Business Strategy, Data Analysis, Data Modeling, Data Visualization, Financial Analysis, Market Research, Optimization, Product Management

+### Projects
+**Don't Skip Satisfaction: Leveraging User Skip Data to Enhance Spotify's Personalization**
+*October - December 2024*
+- Created a machine learning model to predict how likely an individual Spotify user is to skip a song based on genre, time of day, and other variables
+- Prepared marketing recommendations utilizing this data, such as additions to Spotify Wrapped and personally tailored push notifications

+**"Medium Rare Chicken": Tracking Salmonella Outbreaks in the U.S.**
+*September - October 2024*
+- Using publicly accessible data from the CDC, created a database that tracks salmonella outbreaks in the United States by strain and type of venue
+- Proposed recommendations to improve data tracking and accessibility for the CDC

 ### Work Experience
 **Incoming Program Financial Analyst, Leidos**
 *Start July 2025*